enter-opy/sound-of-music/README.md

   - **Dry Wet:** Controls the balance between the dry signal and wet signal.

 ## Contributing
-Contributions to Sound of Music are welcome!
+Contributions to Sound of music are welcome!
 If you'd like to contribute, follow these steps:
 1. **Fork the Repository:** Start by forking the [Sound of music repository](https://github.com/enter-opy/sound-of-music).
 2. **Make Changes:** Create a new branch, make your changes, and commit them to your branch.
 3. **Create a Pull Request:** Push your changes to your fork and submit a pull request to the original repository.